What is modeling?

-You have to press the “GO” button on the AAC device when you say the word “GO”.
+You have to press the "GO" button on the AAC device to say the word "GO."

-After the AAC user makes a progress, you can add a new word when modeling.
+After the AAC user makes progress, you can add a new word when modeling.

 While you speak, you press the "GO" button and the "PARK" button.

 Consider your AAC user's language level, what they can do now, and their communication functions.
-Please consider how varied their vocabulary is, how many words they're putting together on.
+Please consider how varied their vocabulary is and how many words they're putting together.
 Think about skills that are above their current skill level.

 What should we model?
 It's a common question asked by parents.
 It depends on your user's current independent language level.

 We want to demonstrate skills above their current level, so you need to consider where your AAC user is now.
-If the learner uses one word at a time to express needs, then model 2-3 word phrases.
-If the user is an excellent requestor but doesn't comment yet, you should model comments!
+For example, if the learner uses one word at a time to express needs, then model 2-3 word phrases.
+Also, you should model comments if the user is an excellent requestor but doesn't comment yet.

 If the user puts together great sentences, but you don't know if they are in the past, present, or future, it's time to start including –ing and –ed in your models.

 There's a lot to consider here.
 Parents shouldn't feel responsible for all this analysis.
-Your job is really to make a connection with your kid while using their AAC!
+Your job is to connect with your kid while using their AAC.

 -Model with another adult so your learner can see the whole interaction without the pressure of being involved.